BgeeDB/BgeeDB_R/README.md

 #### Choose the species and datatype to create a new Bgee object

 In the following example we will choose mouse ("Mus\_musculus"), but any other species with RNA-seq or Affymetrix microarray data from the above list could be chosen.
 Species can also be specified using their NCBI taxonomic IDs.
 Specify that RNA-seq data are wanted with the ```datatype``` argument set to "rna\_seq".
 To download Affymetrix microarray data, set this argument to "affymetrix".

 ``` {r}
 bgee <- Bgee$new(species = "Mus_musculus", datatype = "rna_seq")
 ```

-*Note*: It is possible to work with data from a specific release of Bgee by specifying the ```release``` argument, see ```listRelease()``` function.
+*Note*: It is possible to work with data from a specific release of Bgee by specifying the ```release``` argument, see ```listBgeeRelease()``` function.
+The functions of the package will store the downloaded files in a versioned folder in your working directory to allow faster later access to the data.
+The root folder where this versioned cache folder is created can be changed with the ```pathToData``` argument.

 #### Retrieve the annotation of mouse RNA-seq datasets

 The ```get_annotation()``` function will output the list of RNA-seq experiments and libraries available in Bgee for mouse.
-The function also creates a versioned folder in your working directory to store the downloaded files and allow faster later access to the data.
-The folder where files are stored can be changed with the ```pathToData``` argument.

 ``` {r}
 annotation_bgee_mouse <- bgee$get_annotation()